-In the Roman world, and therefore in the Vesuvian area, the lares were divinities who assured protection and luck for the families to whom they belonged, thus were given an honoured place at the heart of the house, in a special shrine, the lararium.
+In the Roman world the Lares were divinities who assured protection and luck for the families to whom they belonged, thus were given an honoured place at the heart of the house, in a special shrine, the lararium.
 This practice bears more than a passing relationship with the neighbourhood and familial kiosks, the votive shrines in the old quarters of Naples.

 The aim of my work it is not only to examine the fascination link between these traditions, but to actually bring them together, and in essence demolish the centuries in between.
 The lares of the Museum collection, kept in the storerooms, become three-dimensional photographic objects that some families of the Quartieri Spagnoli, Rione Sanità,Forcella and Mercato have placed in the shrines within their guardianship.
 I have also created contemporary lararia, making seven contemporary ‘kiosks’, so that the two traditions can be placed side by side, in the objects that I have photographed, given to me by members of family, whom I established a relationship with or recreated.